ilrd/Viral_Headlines/README.md

 Anyway, you can run server.py and open http://localhost:5000/ in your browser to see how the model works in the deployment.
 Also, you can build a docker image of this project using the provided Dockerfile.

+## Docker
+To run the project with docker you can use the image I hosted on docker hub: https://hub.docker.com/repository/docker/illiaherasymenko/viral_headlines/general

+From the console run:

+docker pull illiaherasymenko/viral_headlines:final
+docker run --rm -ti --gpus all illiaherasymenko/viral_headlines:final